Last updated: Jul. 31, 2023

 Many taxpayers are simply chosen at random from among all tax filers.

 Then there are CRA audit projects.
-At various times, CRA will target certain groups or industries that tend to have a high level of tax non-compliance, such as construction, real estate or hospitality industries.
+At various times, CRA will target certain groups or industries that tend to have a high level of tax non-compliance, such as construction, real estate, or hospitality industries.

 In other cases, CRA may do what is known as a secondary review.
-That’s when CRA audits a spouse, investor, supplier or subsidiary of an individual or company on which it is already doing a main audit.
+That’s when CRA audits a spouse, investor, supplier, or subsidiary of an individual or company on which it is already doing a main audit.

-Several audit “flags” are related to investments.
-For example, CRA will check very closely any losses claimed on investments in small business corporations, mainly because the tax rules regarding allowable business investment losses are so complex.
+A note about claiming losses: The CRA will check very closely any losses claimed on investments in small business corporations, mainly because the tax rules regarding allowable business investment losses are so complex.